 Participants of the tenth session of the Conference of States Parties to the Convention on the Rights of Persons with Disabilities.
 UN Photo/Manuel Elias

-On this International Day of Persons with Disabilities, let us all commit to work together to tackle the obstacles, injustices and discrimination that persons with disabilities experience.
+On this International Day of Persons with Disabilities, let us commit to build a sustainable, inclusive and just future for everyone, leaving no one behind.

 Director-General of UNESCO

 The coronavirus disease (COVID-19) pandemic continues to disproportionately affect persons with disabilities.

 They are among the first victims of the economic crisis caused by the pandemic.
 The associated social inequalities are compounded by inequalities in access to information, on account of the persistent lack of access to health guidance in Braille or sign language – a reminder of the need to take action to ensure that information is accessible to everyone.

 As part of our lives has moved online, confinement measures have brought to the fore another series of inequalities affecting people with disabilities: the inequalities relating to technology and the digital world.

 In that connection, at its most recent session, the General Conference of UNESCO adopted an important document: the Recommendation on the Ethics of Artificial Intelligence.
 This major advance is the first global standard-setting instrument in this domain.
 It is aimed at making sure that the inequalities and discrimination present in the real world are not intensified in the virtual world.

 UNESCO will continue to work tirelessly to see to it that there is greater equality in the field of education as well.
 In keeping with our mandate, we are committed to supporting inclusive education because, to quote the title of the 2020 Global Education Monitoring (GEM) Report, “all means all”.
 The GEM Report points out that while 68% of countries have a definition of inclusive education, only 57% mention all the multiple marginalized groups.